pezra/blog/task-switching-in-git.md

 stash in this situation myself.
 However, i often found myself lost in the stash queue.
 If you use stash to store unfinished work your stash queue can become quite long.
 It is easy to forget you have stashed work.
-It is also easy to do a `git stash clear`.
+It is also easy to do a `git stash clear` and lose that work.

-For example, if the above scenario occurs again once you have started working on the urgent issue.
-Or if you switch tasks not because of an urgent issue, but because the business deprioritized the feature.
-In those sorts of situations it can often be quite a while before you get back to your stashed changes.
+There are lots of situations in which it can be quite a while before you get back to your stashed changes.
+For example, if you switch tasks because the business deprioritized the feature.
+Or if the urgent issue gets interrupted by an emergency issue.

 It recently occurred to me that git provides a much more elegant way to deal with unfinished work.